 - Provisioning Server address(es) (see clause 5.30 of TS 23.501 [2]).

+- Information about multicast session resource request (see TS 23.247 [xx])

 The UDR may provide the information for a subscriber connecting to a specific DNN and S-NSSAI, as described in the clause 6.2.1.3.

 The UDR may provide the following policy information related to an ASP: